kaan-keskin/introduction-to-docker/Part3.md

 That was the daemon logs.
 What about container logs?

-Logs from standalone containers can be viewed with the docker container logs command, and Swarm service logs can be viewed with the docker service logs command.
+Logs from standalone containers can be viewed with the **'docker container logs'** command, and Swarm service logs can be viewed with the **'docker service logs'** command.
 However, Docker supports lots of logging drivers, and they don’t all work with the docker logs command.

 As well as a driver and conﬁguration for daemon logs, every Docker host has a default logging driver and conﬁguration for containers.

 Some of the drivers include:
-- json-file (default)
+- **json-file** (default)
-- journald (only works on Linux hosts running systemd)
+- **journald** (only works on Linux hosts running systemd)
 - syslog
 - splunk
 - gelf
+- local
+- awslogs
+- fluentd
+- gcplogs
+- logentries

 json-file and journald are probably the easiest to conﬁgure, and they both work with the docker logs and docker service logs commands.
 The format of the commands is **'docker logs container-name'** and **'docker service logs service-name'**.